 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

 Cycle through the lightly traveled and scenic rural roads of Central Kentucky.
 The ride will be escorted out of Elizabethtown by KSP.
 Join us as we honor hometown hero and Kentucky State Trooper Ponder along with first responders everywhere.
 Trooper Ponder’s badge number is 954.
 Therefore, $9.54 from every registration will be donated to the memorial fund.
 The SAG stops will also be staffed by first responders and their families.
+Registrations after 1SEP will receive swag based on availability.

-Find more details at our Facebook page.
+Find more details about the event check our Facebook page.

 JOSEPH CAMERON PONDER